emergentworks/family-table/README.md

 ← `server.js`: NodeJS server that handles any GET and POST request.

 ## Mentee Preparation
 Before your assessment, ensure that you can run the Node server on your computer by following instructions [here](#local-development).
 This will ensure that you can spend the entirety of the assessment on coding!
+You will also be expected to share your screen so be sure to only have your code editor, Terminal, Zoom, and web browser open.

 ## Local Development